 THE TOP WAYS THAT PEOPLE END UP WITH INJURED FASCIA AND SUBSEQUENT FASCIAL ADHESIONS

 - OVERSTRETCHING INJURIES: These are the sort of injuries that occur in SPORTS and CAR WRECKS.
 WHIPLASH INJURIES, PULLED MUSCLES, or SPRAINED ANKLES are great examples of these sorts of injuries.
-Tissue is stretched beyond it's normal ability to elast, and something gives.
-You might not realize it at the moment (or more likely, you might shrug it off as inconsequential), but the resulting damage leads to pain, restriction, loss of proprioception, and eventually degeneration (HERE).
-Although this "overstretching" usually occurs at once in the form of an injury, it can occur a little bit at a time over the course of years or even decades.
+Tissue is stretched beyond it's normal ability to elast, and something gives in its microscopic structure.
+You might not realize it at the moment (or more likely, you might shrug it off as inconsequential), but the resulting damage leads to pain, restriction, LOSS OF PROPRIOCEPTION, and eventually degeneration (HERE).
+Although this "overstretching" usually occurs all at once in the form of an injury, it can occur a little bit at a time over the course of years or even decades.
 Overstretching tissues can cause problems most people don't think much about until they or someone they love is affected.
 For instance, growing too fast can lead to a chronically overstretched quad, which can lead to OSGOOD SCHLATTERS.

 - REPETITIVE INJURIES: Many TENDINOUS INJURIES would fall into this category.
 However, it can often be difficult to differentiate what part of the injury is tendon and what part is fascia.
 The great thing is that in most cases it doesn't really matter since both will be treated in a similar fashion (HERE).
 There are lots of factors that can come into play here, but realize that poor biomechanics can play a part.
 For example, PLANTAR FASCIITIS can be a component of any of these first three bullet points, but is often the result of poor biomechanics over time.